 What is Cast & Crew Open Health?

-Developed by leading insurance, legal, and human resources experts, Cast & Crew Open Health (Open Health) is the first Affordable Care Act (ACA) – compliant, multiple-employer healthcare coverage plan created for all non-union entertainment industry employees.
+Developed by leading insurance, legal, and human resources experts, Cast & Crew Open Health (Open Health) is a multiple-employer healthcare coverage plan created for non-union entertainment industry employees, and enables employers to be ACA-compliant.
 Open Health is low cost, simplifies budgeting, and eliminates cost-allocation challenges.
 Open Health simplifies year-end reporting and automates a number of functions, including the Notice of Exchange (NOE) and all COBRA communication.

 Open Health is portable for both employer and employee.
 Structured similarly to a guild or union plan, the employee’s hours are aggregated across all member employer groups.
-Employers are free to choose their own payroll services provider and the plan is eligible for most state tax-incentive programs.
-The plan provides employers with large-group pricing and insurance benefits that are superior to most plans available in the insurance marketplace.
+Employers are free to choose their own payroll services provider, and the plan is eligible for many state tax-incentive programs.
+The plan provides employers with large-group pricing and insurance benefits that are comparable to other plans available in the insurance marketplace.

 Project-Based Employee Plan

 Open Health offers employer groups a simplified way to cover Project-Based/Freelance employees.
 Employers who participate in the Open Health Project-Based plan pay a percentage on taxable non-union gross wages.

 The Open Health Staff Plan was designed to insure full-time employees and operates in a more traditional fashion.
 An employer group must consist of a minimum of three (3) unrelated W-2 employees, including owners or officers of the company and is required to insure 75% of its eligible workforce who work 30 or more hours per week, with a minimum of three (3) employees insured.

 Open Health significantly reduces your company’s ACA burden and enables ACA compliance.
 Your company no longer has to allocate valuable resources toward tracking hours, terminations, rehires, or computing cost allocation to productions.

 How is the Open Health plan different?